innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software system design file

-In addition to the software system design file, each software item requires its own detailed design{% if system.auditor_notes %} [5.4.2]{% endif %}.
+Begin a new git branch, as discussed in the Unit Implementation and Testing activity, but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item{% if system.auditor_notes %} [5.4.2]{% endif %}.
 These detailed designs should be stored as closely as possible to their corresponding source files.
-For example if a software item is a:

-- directory then its detailed design should be stored in a file called `DESIGN.md` in that directory
-- file then its detailed design should be stored in a block comment at the top of the file
-- function then its detailed design should be stored in a block comment adjacent to the function.

-The location of these detailed designs should be indicated in the software system design file.
+As appropriate, write out function signatures for the essential procedures, functions, classes, and/or modules involved with the change request.

 Detailed designs for interfaces between software items and external components (hardware or software) should be included as appropriate{% if system.auditor_notes %} [5.4.3]{% endif %}.

+Once you have completed the detailed design, open a pull request and assign the project lead to review the design.

 **Output:** Software item designs

 **Verification:** Ensure software requirements:

+- is not more complicated than it needs to be to meet the requirements
 - implements system and software requirements
 - is free from contradiction with the software system design file{% if system.auditor_notes %} [5.4.4]{% endif %}.
 {% endif %}